warisali2/asp.net-cheatsheet/README.md

 **Model** is responsible for managing the data of the application.

 **View** means presentation of the model in a particular format.
 It can be output representation of information, such as a chart or a diagram.
 Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.

+# Controller
+Controller accepts input and converts it to commands for the model or view.
+It is a class which contains actions and functions.

 ## Basic Controller
 (As per ASP.NET MVC's conventions) Create a *BasicController.cs* in Controllers directory and add following code